Exidekat/Amour/README.md

 # Amour
-AMOUR: A collection of build tools to automate platform distributions for LÖVE games.
+AMOUR: A collection of build tools to automate platform distributions for LÖVE applications.

 ## Installation